tlaukkan/babylonjs-kotlin/README.md

 This project is work in progress to create Kotlin bindings for BabylonJS.

-Basic startup tutorial is tested to work.
+Basic startup tutorial with addition of WebVR camera is tested to work.

 ## Usage in projects